I design and develop fast and secure online shops that make customers want to buy from you.

 Paypal is the leading online payment gateway and is included as standard with online shops that I develop.

-You may also want to consider using Stripe, because it has lower processing fees and means you don’t have to send users away from your site to make payment.
+You may also want to consider using Stripe, because it allows you to keep users on your site to make payment.

 I will usually use WooCommerce to build your shop and the platform is audited by Sucuri, one of the leading global online security companies.
 As a result you can be sure your shop and customers details are secure.